 As a consequence of the circulation of information through corporate knowledge management, procedures and decision-making processes to perform any job will be faster to apply.
 No more time will be wasted searching for answers and solving repetitive tickets, but everyone in his or her role will be able to make decisions autonomously, with all the knowledge he or she needs.

-The availability of free and easy access to documents, product sheets, price lists and any other type of file, makes it possible to optimise time and costs for both the Help Desk and Customer Service, offer better services and have more satisfied customers.
+The availability of free and easy access to documents, product sheets, price lists and any other type of file makes it possible to optimise time and costs for both the Help Desk and Customer Service, offer better services and have more satisfied customers.

 The advantage of good corporate know-how management is to exploit the implicit knowledge built up through the experience of employees.
 In order to make use of best practices and proven problem-solving procedures, it is necessary to spread the culture of knowledge sharing and offer ways of collecting knowledge.
-Making knowledge easily accessible to everyone is the best way to avoid wasting time and productivity.
+Making knowledge easily accessible to everyone is the best way to avoid time-wasting and productivity.